 Pediatric Readiness and the Emergency Care of Children

 Improving the value (maximized quality and outcomes for each dollar spent) of emergency care for children is critical for public health and the U.S. healthcare system.
 To improve the emergency care of children, national and state programs have sought to increase the “pediatric readiness” of emergency services.
-However, the evidence to inform such programs and characterize a high-value emergency care system for injured children is sparse.
+However, the evidence to inform such programs and characterize a high-value emergency care system for injured children has been sparse.

 Grant #5R24HD085927